Why do we need a new flag?

 “But you are a chosen people, a royal priesthood, a holy nation, a people belonging to God, that you may declare the praises of him who called you out of darkness into his wonderful light.”
 (1 Peter 2:9)

 The kingdom inaugurated by Jesus imparts and manifests God’s will; its citizens are the light of the world – the city on a hill.
+Think of a photograph of the night side of Earth taken from space.
+You don’t see borders but you do see lights all over the place, but in varying densities – some areas have many lights, others are more sparse.
+The lights come and go, so the scene is always in flux, ever-changing.
+Likewise, believers are all over the world in varying densities, constituting territory of the kingdom of God (Luke 17:20-21).
 No kingdom of the world can usurp that role or be assumed to be aligned with the will of God, and pledging one’s allegiance to a kingdom of the world creates a conflict of interest equivalent to serving both God and mammon.
-Why would Christians want to pledge their brotherhood to atheists and pagans of their own nation while ignoring their brothers and sisters in Christ living in other nations?
-We are called to pray for our leaders, but why do Christians ask God to bless up to our national borders and no further?* The map of the kingdom of God knows no national boundaries.
+Why would Christians want to pledge their brotherhood to atheists and pagans of the kingdom of the world in which they live while ignoring their brothers and sisters in Christ living in others?
+We are called to pray for our leaders, but why do Christians ask God to bless up to the national border and no further?* Paul says that for us, “…there is no Greek or Jew, circumcised or uncircumcised, barbarian, Scythian, slave or free, but Christ is all, and is in all.”
+(Colossians 3:11)

-What attracts us so to our national flag?
+What attracts us so to the national flag?
 It’s not about God.
 If Christianity here died out completely, the flag would remain the same.
-No, it’s all about us and our collective ego.
-It is a reflection of our basic human drive for status, the assertion of our superiority, ultimately the sin of pride.
+No, it’s all about us and our collective ego (the US flag, for example, has traditionally been called "Old Glory").
+It is a reflection of our basic human drive for status, the assertion of our superiority and ultimately, the sin of pride.
 Think of the nation as one big sports team.
-We want it to win to demonstrate our collective superiority to the other nations of the world and, by extension, our superiority as individuals on this winning team.
-We want to give ourselves and our ancestors the glory that belongs to God, because we believe we've earned it.
-God says: “I will not give my glory to another or my praise to idols.”
-(Isaiah 42:8)
+Like all teams we support, we want it to win to demonstrate our collective superiority (to the other nations of the world) and, by extension, our superiority as individuals on this winning team.
+We lust for glory that belongs to God, a trait we share with Satan.
+God said: “I will not give my glory to another or my praise to idols.”
+(Isaiah 42:8).

 In addition to expressing our pride in ourselves the national flag provides a means of expressing our gratitude for the freedoms and prosperity we enjoy.
 But Christians should ask themselves, “To what or whom, exactly, does my gratitude belong?
-What has ‘my country’ given me that God cannot?
 Who is the source of my security, the focus of my identity?”
 They should consider the possibility that, as an expression of collective self-worship, patriotism is idolatry.
-Such national narcissism dilutes our allegiance to the kingdom of God and blinds us to the reality that our country has an agenda that diverges from the teachings of Christ.
-It lulls us into a false security that we can trust in something other than God - something we can see - yet have His stamp of approval on it.
+If so, it is a parasite in the Body of Christ.
+Because it is our highest cultural value, inculcated in us from birth, many Christians seem to believe that asking them to give up patriotism is like asking them to give up their children to Molech, but the demise of patriotism is inevitable with the Second Coming of Christ.
+It is no more a virtue now than it will be then.
+Such national narcissism dilutes our allegiance to the kingdom of God and blinds us to the reality that the country in which we live has an agenda that diverges from the commands of Christ.
+In other words, patriotism invites us to place obedience to the State above obedience to Christ, to the extent that Christians are even willing to kill each other in wars under their different flags.
+That is unacceptable (1 Corinthians 3:16-17, 1 John 3:15).
+(Both the patriot and the nationalist are willing to kill for “their” country, so there’s no meaningful difference between them.
+Patriotism is a euphemism for nationalism.)
 We are not called to love a country or endorse its actions but we are called to love God, our neighbors and our enemies (Mark 12:30-31, Luke 6:27-28).
-We exist to love.
-And that is sufficient.
-Patriotism is the world’s counterfeit for this higher calling, one that suggests: “Love your neighbor and hate your enemy” (Mat 5:43-44).
-As such, it readily accepts opportunities to go to war.
-God desires nothing from us that requires patriotism.
+We exist to love, and to glorify God.
+That is sufficient.
+Patriotism is the world’s counterfeit for this higher calling, one that suggests: “Love your neighbor [if he lives on this side of the border] and hate your enemy,” which Jesus rejected (Matt 5:43-44).
+Likewise, in Matthew 15:21-28, Jesus starts out sounding like a patriot, but in the end rejects it.

 Choose for yourselves this day whom you will serve. . .as for me and my house, we will serve the Lord.